ndestor/VoipP2T/README.md

 # Project Title

-A testing tool for Voip platform in .NET C#.
+A testing tool for Voip platform in .NET C#, developed in 2007.

 Use the SIPphone eConf (https://fr.wikipedia.org/wiki/EConf) to make phone calls.

-Developed with Visual Studio 2005 (in 2008...)
+Developed with Visual Studio 2005 .

 # Documentation